emcnicholas/Cisco_Cloud_Native_Security_Workshop/README.md

    For example `aws eks --region us-east-2 update-kubeconfig --name CNS_LAB_55`

+The infrastructure is now deployed and being secured by Cisco Secure Firewall.
+This provides us protections for inbound and outbound traffic (North/South), which is great, but how do we protect laterally between workloads and applications behind the Firewall.
+That is what we are going to dive into in the next few sections, but first we need some cloud native applications to secure.

 ### Deploy Applications
 There are a couple ways we can deploy the applications that will reside in the kubernetes cluster.
 We can use the **Kubernetes Provider** to deploy resources such as namaspaces, services, and deployments.
 We can use the **Kubectl